redBorder/redborder-documentation/docs/manager/redborder_basics/ch3_web_platform.md

-# RedBorder Web Platform
+# Redborder Web Platform

-Once the Manager installation process is completed, the user can access the RedBorder web platform by entering the management IP address assigned to the Manager in the browser's address bar.
+Once the Manager installation process is completed, the user can access the Redborder web platform by entering the management IP address assigned to the Manager in the browser's address bar.

     https://manager-IP-address